uhuohuy/entrance_tagging/README.md

 ### Data Preprocessing
-The extracted data of the total buildings, which is saved in [osmfeatures-test25.xls](https://drive.google.com/file/d/1lVG3zhWKvR1SVVN3QgLGAyxmc0c97QXJ/view?usp=sharing)， is divided into five groups (five fold cross validation).
+The extracted data of the total buildings, [osmfeatures-test25.xls](https://drive.google.com/file/d/1lVG3zhWKvR1SVVN3QgLGAyxmc0c97QXJ/view?usp=sharing)，should be put under the Data folder.
+The raw data is then processed (missing data issue) and divided into five groups (five fold cross validation).
 The building index of each group is saved in [test_list.xls] under each group folder.
-During this procedure, the missing data issue will also be handled.

 You can run the script as follows: